 | Travel-Friendly | Needs cooling | Pocket-sized |

 Flavor preferences often decide the winner.
 Kids and sweet-toothed adults gravitate toward syrups' candy-like taste.
-Herbal enthusiasts appreciate tinctures' earthy complexity, and for convenience, many opt to buy a professionally made elderberry tincture.
+Herbal enthusiasts appreciate tinctures' earthy complexity, though some mix drops into tea to soften the bite.

 Portability gives alcohol extracts an edge for active lifestyles.
 No refrigeration means tinctures fit in gym bags or glove compartments.
 Syrups shine as seasonal remedies for home use, while their concentrated cousins work year-round.